-One of the most common complaints people have about their fingernails is ridges.
-These can take the form of thin, raised, unpigmented lines that run lengthwise on the nail, from cuticle to tip, or raised areas that extend across the nail.
+Ridges can take the form of thin, raised, unpigmented lines that run lengthwise on the nail, from cuticle to tip, or raised areas that extend across the nail.
 Fingernail ridges are very common in people of all ages, but they tend to appear more often with age.
-Ridges aren't limited to your fingernails, either.
-They also can appear on your toenails.
+And they aren't limited to your fingernails, either; they also can pop on your toenails.

 Ridges happen for many reasons.
 If they run vertically from your cuticles to the tips of your nails, you likely have nothing to worry about.
 These are very common and don't usually indicate any problems.

 Nail ridges that arise from a lack of the body's natural oils are easy to treat.
-Your first line of defense: Moisture.
+Your first line of defense: moisture.
 Try applying nail oil, vitamin E oil, coconut oil, or olive oil to your nails to help prevent ridges from forming in the first place.
 Use a massaging motion to increase blood circulation to your nail beds and distribute the oil evenly.
 Your cuticles will benefit, too; the moisture will help prevent hangnails, cracks, and other discomforts.
-Overall, your hands will look younger with regular application, too.

 Try using a four-way nail file to smooth away ridges.
-File in one direction only, and don't use too much force: You could cause trauma to the nail and nail bed.
+File in one direction only, and don't use too much force so you don't cause trauma to the nail and nail bed.
 Finish with a good buffing, which produces a healthy-looking glow and beautiful shine.
 If you're a fan of clear or natural-color nail polish, you might find that buffing gets your nails just as shiny.
-Bonus: Going without nail polish keeps drying chemicals off your nails, prevents the staining that some polishes cause, and allows sunlight to reach your nails—which, research indicates, can improve their overall health.
+Bonus: going without nail polish keeps drying chemicals off your nails, prevents the staining that some polishes cause, and allows sunlight to reach your nails—which, research indicates, can improve their overall health.

 Plus, you won't need to use acetone-based nail polish removers, the moisture-sapping enemy of already parched nails.

 A battery-operated nail buffer can save you lots of time.
-One to try: Finishing Touch Electronic Nail Care System, which files, buffs, and shines your nails in seconds.
+One to try: Finishing Touch Electronic Nail Care System ($7), which files, buffs, and shines your nails in seconds.
 It's also great for pedicures.

 Regular polish won't hide ridges because it reflects light and actually can call attention to them instead.
 Many nail care companies make special polishes specifically for hiding ridges.
 Typically marketed as "ridge fillers," these look like regular polishes and function much like base coats.
 The difference is that they settle and fill in the ridges to help make your nails look smooth and even.
-OPI and Nail Tek make ridge fillers that garner good reviews.
+Try OPI Nail Lacquer Treatment Ridge Filler ($11).